mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

   Capitol.
 I'm not American but I believe in the democratic system and, at that moment, I felt the urge to do something.
 feat_image: /static/images/capitol_preview.gif
-feat_image_alt: The city of Washington D.C. seen on Google Maps with circles indicating the location of videos from the Parler hack.
+feat_image_alt: The city of Washington D.C. seen on Mapbox with circles indicating the location of videos from the Parler hack.
 publish_date: 2022-01-06T21:13:36.422Z
 update_date: 2022-01-06T21:13:36.435Z